 About The LVSC

-The LVSC has been host to over twenty-nine national and international sporting events that have showcased the greatest athletes in the world.
-Thousands of athletes, coaches and spectators representing the United States and 35 countries have pursued their life long dreams in Las Vegas.
+The LVSC has been host to over 32 national and international sporting events that have showcased the greatest athletes in the world.
+Thousands of athletes, coaches and spectators representing the United States and over 50 countries have pursued their life long dreams in Las Vegas.

-Since 1986 the LVSC has hosted the United States National Wrestling Championships, an Olympic trials qualifying tournament where hundreds of athletes have qualified through the US Nationals and have gone on to represent the USA at five Olympic games, winning a total of twenty three medals.
+Since 1986 the LVSC has hosted the United States National Wrestling Championships, (an Olympic trials qualifying tournament) where hundreds of athletes have qualified through the US Nationals and have gone on to represent the USA at seven Olympic games, winning numerous Olympic medals.

 Founded in 1986 by native Las Vegan, UNLV graduate, local educator and coach, Larry Barnson, the LVSC has not only showcased world class athletic achievements, but has also given back to the community.